Snackmonger/aristoxenus/readme.rst

 -option 1       cheese and ham
 -option 2       beef and bean
--option 3  laminated flooring and eggs
+-option=3       laminated flooring and eggs

 An enumerated list

 1. Some items are given explicit numbers
-3. We don't have to keep sequence
+2. We don't have to keep sequence
 #.
 But we can also auto-number items